-Yesterday, on the steps of the human rights monument in Ottawa, civil society organizations symbolically presented the petition to the Minister of International Trade Diversification, Jim Carr.
-They called on him to scrap the special advisor post and instead, fully implement all of the commitments made and create an independent ombudsperson’s office.
-With only a few short weeks before parliamentary business stops until after the next federal elections, the government has little time to make good on its commitment.
+On June 4th 2019, civil society organizations symbolically presented the petition to the Minister of International Trade Diversification, Jim Carr, while calling on him to scrap the powerless special advisory post that the government had revealed and, instead, fully implement all of the commitments made and create an independent ombudsperson’s office.

-Featured prominently on the human rights monument is Article 1 of the United Nations’ Declaration on Human Rights: “All human beings are born free and equal in dignity and rights.”
-Yet Canadian companies continue to be tied to serious human rights abuses at their overseas operations, facing allegations as serious as murder, rape, forced labour, and slavery.
-And those who are impacted often have nowhere to go to seek redress.
+Meanwhile, Canadian companies continue to be tied to serious human rights abuses at their overseas operations, facing allegations as serious as murder, rape, forced labour, and slavery.
+Impacted people often have nowhere to go to seek redress.

 - Amnesty International Canada